-Maybe my speculation is just based upon "I have little doubt" or "most likely", you know, like Gerald Hurst's.
+Maybe my informed appraisal is just based upon "I have little doubt" or "most likely", you know, like Gerald Hurst's.

 (Note: I have emailed Hurst, twice, for clarification on his comments.
 So far, no reply.
 NOTE, Hurst is dead now and never replied.
 Why?
 Speculate.
 The same reason the New Yorker and Grann did not respond, just like the Polk Award folks.)

 p 17 "Just before Willingham received the lethal injection, he was asked if he had any last words.
 He said, “The only statement I want to make is that I am an innocent man convicted of a crime I did not commit.
 I have been persecuted for twelve years for something I did not do.
 From God’s dust I came and to dust I will return, so the Earth shall become my throne.”